scalableminds/webknossos/docs/users.md

 **On an organizational level:**

   - __Admin:__ Manage a whole organization including full access to all datasets, teams, and projects.
 Admins can access all administrative settings - similiar to `Team Managers` but for all teams - and have full control over all dataset - similar to `Dataset Managers`.
-They can award admin permissions to other users by using the `Grant Admin Rights` button at the top of the user list.
+They can promote other users to admin or to `Dataset Manager` by using the `Edit Teams and Permissions` modal at the top of the user list.
 Admins can access all annotations, datasets, projects, tasks, etc belonging to their respective organization.

   - __Dataset Manager:__ Manage all datasets of an organization.
 Dataset Managers have full read/wrote access to all datasets within their respective organizations regardless of if a dataset is only been made available to a certain team.
 Use this role for power users who regularly upload datasets or who need access to all datasets regardless of who created them.
   Unlike `Admins`, Dataset Managers do NOT have access to any of the administration interfaces for users, tasks, and projects.